uclaacm/teach-la-website/_py1/README.md

     - problem:
         num: 1
         question: "a question"
-        solution: link to html solution
+        solution: "a solution"
     - problem:
         num: 2
         question: "a question"
-        solution: link to html solution
+        solution: "a solution"
 ---
 ```